PRK laser eye surgery: How it differs from LASIK

 The laser energy removes microscopic amounts of tissue and reshapes the cornea.
 Most people do not feel any discomfort, although you may feel some pressure on your eye.
 Your surgeon has full control of the laser and can turn it off at any time.

-After the treatment, your surgeon will cover your cornea with a bandage contact lens.
-Within days, new epithelial cells grow back, and the bandage contact is removed.
+Your surgeon covers the treated cornea with a bandage contact lens.
+Within a few days, new epithelial cells grow back, and the bandage contact is removed.

 Your surgeon will prescribe topical antibiotics as well as anti-inflammatory and pain medications to reduce post-operative discomfort, minimize any swelling and expedite healing.

-PRK recovery takes longer than recovery from LASIK surgery.
-It may be days or a couple of weeks before your eyesight improves, and even longer for your vision to stabilize completely.
+Full recovery from PRK.
+It takes longer for your vision to recover after PRK compared with LASIK surgery.
+It may be days or a couple of weeks before you are satisfied with your visual acuity, and even longer for your vision to fully stabilize.

-Most people who have PRK surgery can resume driving a car within a week or two after surgery.
-But it can take three to six months before vision is completely clear and stable.
+Most PRK patients usually can resume driving a car one to three weeks after surgery, but it can take up to three months before your vision is completely clear and stable.

 Outcomes of PRK and LASIK are very similar.
-Most people achieve 20/20 vision after the procedure, and nearly all patients achieve 20/40 visual acuity or better.
+Most people achieve 20/20 vision after PRK surgery, and nearly all patients achieve 20/40 visual acuity or better.

-Post-operative PRK and LASIK complications are rare and can include infection and starbursts or halos around lights at night.
+PRK and LASIK complications are rare and can include infection and glare (starbursts or halos that are most noticeable when you're viewing lights at night, such as while driving).

-Reading glasses also may still be required after PRK surgery once you hit your 40s, due to an age-related loss of near vision called presbyopia.
+Reading glasses will likely be required after PRK surgery once you hit your 40s, due to an age-related loss of near vision called presbyopia.